-TEL Library is a non-profit organization that partners with accredited institutions and training organizations to deliver college-level courses and workforce training at truly affordable prices.
-We are committed to facilitating equitable access to high-quality, affordable learning in the U.S.
+TEL Education is a nonprofit, missional organization that partners with accredited institutions and training organizations to deliver affordable college education to everyone in the U.S.

-TEL’s dual-credit courses and early college high school programs provide an engaging and affordable pathway for high school students to begin their college journey.
+TEL’s dual-credit courses and collegiate academy programs provide an engaging and affordable pathway for high school students to begin their college journey.
 We support flexible scheduling, both online and blended instructional delivery, and an enrollment minimum of one student.

 TEL provides a broad range of highly engineered, online general education courses.
 Our team of learning engineers uses proven best practices along with internal research based on TEL user experience and feedback to create innovative courses that promote demonstrable, evidence-based learning.